 Robust and Measurable Public Health Indicators for Humanitarian Emergencies according to Context

 The core set of public health indicators will deliberately be kept to a minimal amount to ensure that they will be prioritized as well as be consistently, reliably and robustly measured.
 They will be disaggregated by age and sex.
-Since public health indicators are more easily measured in camp settings and UNHCR has developed a web-based system to report on them in refugee settings, the core set of indicators for this project will be developed for non-camp settings in humanitarian emergencies.
+Since public health indicators are more easily measured in camp settings and UNHCR has developed a web-based system to report on them in refugee settings, the core set of indicators of this project will be developed for non-camp settings in humanitarian emergencies.

 Back to Top